GamesCreatorsClub/TileEngine/docs/reference.md

   - 'obj' - object that has been clicked on.
   - 'pos' - x, y coordinates (on the screen) where click happened.

+Object itself has one important method to be used:

+- "create_image" which accepts list of list of gids to create rectangular image of existing tiles to be used as image of the object.
+Also, size of that image is going to be set as a size of the object.

 ### TileSet